pristinakoon/pristinakoon.github.io/_pages/about.md

 I can be best reached at pristina[at]sas[dot]upenn[dot]edu, or you can use this [link](mailto:pristina@sas.upenn.edu).

 ## Upcoming & Recent Events ##
+- Poster at NWAV 53: Variation and Contact-Induced Change in Manado Possessives: What can varying syntactic judgements tell us about multilinguals' grammars?.
+Poster at NWAV 53, 5-7 November 2025, University of Michigan Ann Arbor, France.
 - Presentation at SLE 58: Expansion of Betawi ber--nya Nominaliation Under Prolonged Contact with Indonesian.
-Presentation at SLE 58 (Workshop 13: Morphological Boundaries in Creole Languages), 26-29 August 2025, Bordeaux, France.
+Presentation at SLE 58 (Workshop 13: Morphological Boundaries in Creole Languages), 26-29 August 2025, Université Bordeaux Montaigne, Bordeaux, France.
-- Presentation at SEALS 34: Pristina Koon.
-Comparing the pronominal paradigms of two Malayophone Creoles – Manado Malay and Betawi.
-Paper to be presented at the Annual Meeting of the Southeast Asian Linguistics Society (SEALS 34), 10-13 June 2025, Bali, Indonesia (Virtual talk).

 ## Research Interests ##
 - Language contact